Monthly Updates for you!

 October is here!
 We welcome the fall with open arms and open minds!

 Reader's Workshop: During the first week of October, students will move into book partnerships/book clubs.
-We will first practice with a class novel before choosing our own.
+We will first conclude our class novel before choosing our own.
 Book themes center on social issues and lessons will be geared around considering how characters develop and evolve in realistic fiction, and how an author's craft contributes to an enriching reading experience.
 Responses will be centered on both character and social concerns.
 Ask your child about his or her book!

 Writer's Workshop: We are completing our personal narratives this month and will move into realistic fiction stories.
 This is a great time to use the skills we have developed and honed as we wrote about ourselves and apply them to a work of fiction!
 Look for these to follow personal narratives.